 - Build or strengthen community partnerships that will support these patients to achieving optimal health outcomes.

-Three case studies, demonstrating the effective use of these approaches, are included for consideration.
-Of great interest to the PRAXIS community member will be the section on racial and ethnic disparities within the COPD patient community (page 19); particular attention must be paid to the needs of the African-American COPD community, readmitted at a greater rate than any other racial group.
+Of great interest to the PRAXIS community member will be the section on racial and ethnic disparities within the COPD patient community (page 22); particular attention must be paid to the needs of the African-American COPD community, readmitted at a greater rate than any other racial group.